 Honest and impartial feedback is invaluable.
 Don't take it personally, use it to make changes to your brand.

 Another great technique is to think about your last ten clients.
 Where did they come from and are they in the sector that you think your brand is aimed at?
 A lot of the time videographers believe they are a certain type of artist when most of their work comes from other sectors.
 The fashion industry is a great example of this.
-Fashion is sexy and appealing with many creative freelancers looking to break into it but with so much demand, there's not a lot of well paid jobs out there.
+Fashion is sexy and appealing to many creative freelancers looking to break into it but with so much demand, there's not a lot of well-paid jobs out there.
 Why?
 Mainly because employers know that they can hire cheap, talented services with so many freelancers trying to break in and the top jobs tend to go through agencies - although this is slowly changing.

-So before you start to apply to jobs, ensure that you have a clear brand and brand message.
+So before you start to apply for jobs, ensure that you have a clear brand and brand message.
 Consider the journey a client will take when they visit your website.
 Is your showreel on the homepage?
 What does it represent?
 Is there a call to action at the end of the showreel or near the video player for the employer to click through to the next page you want them to go to?
-Keep probing and asking questions of your work, your brand and your site's journey until you land on the right formula that represents you are want to be.
+Keep probing and asking questions about your work, your brand and your site's journey until you land on the right formula that represents you are want to be.

 3. The mighty showreel

 Edit, edit and edit some more

 Your choice of footage to show will not only determine what a potential client thinks of your work but determine whether the viewer will hang around long enough to watch to the end.
 Be ruthless and only include the best of the best.
 Try to avoid repetition or holding a scene for too long.
 Give the viewer the content they need to see (your style, technique, editing skills, motion graphics etc...) then CUT.